 Views on the relationship between religions and various versions of sexual orientation have diversified amongst time and place, within organised religions and between different religions and denominations.
-Attitudes toward homosexuality have been found to be determined not only by personal religious beliefs, but by the interaction of those beliefs with the predominant national religious context-even for people who are less religious or who do not share their local dominant religious context.
-Generally, the present day religious doctrines of the world's major religions enormously vary on attitudes toward LGB.
+Attitudes toward homosexuality have been found to be determined not only by personal religious beliefs, but by the interaction of those beliefs with the predominant national religious context-even for people who are less religious doctrines of the world's major religions enormously vary on attitudes toward LGB.

-In Islam, there is only one incomparable God (Allah) and that Muhammad (PBUH) is the messenger of God1.
+In Islam, there is only one incomparable God (Allah) and that Muhammad (PBUH) is the messenger of God172.
 It is the world's second-largest religion and the fastest-growing major religion in the world with over 1.8 billion followers or 24.1% of the global population, who are known as Muslims.
-Muslims make up the majority of the population in 49 countries2.
+Muslims make up the majority of the population in 49 countries173.
 All major Islamic schools disapprove of homosexuality and views same-sex desires as an unnatural temptation.
-Sexual relations are seen as a transgression of the natural role and aim of sexual activity.
+Sexual relations are seen as a transgression of the natural role and aim of sexual activity174.